Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Algorithm and Analysis

 \subsection{Bellman Equation and Optimality}

 We can write the value function under policy $\pi$ of BR-MDP in the following recursive forms.

-We refer the readers to \cite{lin2022bayesian} for a discussion on the preference of dynamic risk measure over static risk measure in consideration of time consistency and derivation of the Bellman equation.
+We refer the readers to \citet{lin2022bayesian} for a discussion on the preference of dynamic risk measure over static risk measure in consideration of time consistency and derivation of the Bellman equation.
 For simplicity we only consider deterministic policies, but all the analysis below can be extended to stochastic policies.
-As a consequence of Theorem 5.5.3b in \cite{puterman2014markov}, it is sufficient to consider the Markovian policy.
+For the stochastic policies, the expectation in \eqref{formulation: BR-MDP} is taken with respect to the randomness $\xi$ and the action $a$.
+As a consequence of Theorem 5.5.3b in \citet{puterman2014markov}, it is sufficient to consider the Markovian policy.
 The optimal value function is then denoted as $V^{*}(s,\mu)=\min_{\pi \in \Pi^{MD}} V^{\pi}(s,\mu)$, where $\Pi^{MD}$ is the set of Markovian deterministic policies.
+It should be noted that the Bayes optimality is with respect to the prior belief $\mu$.
 In the following, we derive the intermediate results to show $V^{*}$ is the unique optimal value function to the infinite-horizon BR-MDP.

 \begin{definition}[Bellman Operator] Let $B(\mathcal{S},\mathcal{M})$ be the space of real-valued bounded measurable functions on $(\mathcal{S} \times \mathcal{M})$.
 For any bounded value function $V \in B(\mathcal{S}, \mathcal{M})$, define an operator $\mathcal{T}: B(s,\mu) \to B(s,\mu)$ as: